How I gave up on writing

 I was happy.

 I love chemistry.
-It gives you a mindset no other subject could ever give you.
+It gives you a mindset no other subject could ever provide you.
 You learn to look beyond the mere surface of things, to their structure, to their soul.
 Chemistry opened my mind in a way no other study could have.

 But what was of writing?